-Losing a loved one is often a difficult experience, and planning their farewell can feel extremely overwhelming.
+It’s important to choose the right funeral celebrant, especially if you’re wanting a meaningful, personalised funeral.
+Losing a loved one is a difficult experience, and planning their farewell can feel completely overwhelming.

-If you’re seeking a meaningful, personalised funeral, choosing the right funeral celebrant is an important part of the process.
-Opting for a celebrant-led ceremony allows far more freedom of choice and the opportunity to create a unique event that honours your loved one’s life.
+Opting for a celebrant-led ceremony will give you more freedom of choice and the opportunity to create a unique event that honours your loved one’s life.

 What do Funeral Celebrants do?

-A funeral celebrant is a professional who crafts and conducts personalised funeral ceremonies.
-Unlike a funeral director who handles the logistics around transport, burial/cremation and offical requirements at the time of a death, a celebrant is entirely focussed on the farewell ceremony itself.
+A funeral celebrant is a professional who helps families plan and then deliver a personalised funeral ceremony.
+Unlike a funeral director who handles the logistics around transport, burial/cremation and offical requirements at the time of a death, a celebrant focusses on the ceremony itself.
+(If you require a funeral director visit the AFDA’s searchable directory here).

-Celebrants have expertise in working with families who are often in shock and grief.
-They provide compassionate guidance to help you craft an occasion that sets the appropriate tone and captures the essence of your loved one.
+Celebrants are skilled at working with families in shock and grief.
+They offer compassionate guidance to help you craft an event that sets the right tone and captures the essence of your loved one.

-A good celebrant is skilled in questioning and listening in order to gather stories, memories, and insights which they can then weave into a tribute that best honours the person who has died.
+A good celebrant is skilled in questioning and listening.
+This helps them to gather stories and memories which they can then weave into a tribute that honours the person who has died.

 Why work with a Funeral Celebrant?